 Mercedes Yanora, Project Associate

-Mercedes has recently joined BTtoP as a Project Associate and works directly with Jennifer, Caitlin, and Don in administering BTtoP’s work.
+Mercedes is the Project Associate and works directly with Caitlin and David in administering BTtoP’s work.
 She also edits for two foreign policy and security publications: Charged Affairs and South Asian Voices.
 Prior to joining BTtoP, she applied her passion for international collaboration, higher education, and civic engagement in her position as the U.S. Universities Advisor at Wycombe Abbey School in High Wycombe, England.
 Through this role, she forged relationships with each student and encouraged them to pursue both higher education and collegiate athletics in America.
 As a graduate student at the University of Pennsylvania, Mercedes was a Peer-to-Peer Advisor where she advised graduate students applying for external grants.
 Mercedes has an M.A. in South Asia Studies from the University of Pennsylvania and a B.A. in History, with a minor in International Relations, from Saint Joseph’s University.